 Beyond that, the check can be disabled so the gateway is assumed to be up, which is better for backup cellular WANs since it wouldn't send any checks.
 If it's a PPP device on the firewall you can see the up/down status in the interfaces widget/status since it would show the login uptime.
 If it's a device that exposes the connection as Ethernet that's trickier.

-#5 Updated by Justin Coffman about 1 year ago
+#5 Updated by Justin Coffman over 1 year ago

 I'll be honest, I didn't really have a maximum value in mind.
 I saw the existing value and thought "oh, they must have meant 86400 seconds, because that's a full day," and tacked on three zeroes.
 I do agree that a monitoring interval that long would have limited real world value.
 I'll bring the value down to 60 minutes.